 Mr. Sondashi is elated with the efforts of GIZ and Ministry of Agriculture staff involved in the preparation and ultimate production of the materials.

 He explains that the provision of the materials will assist in creating awareness among the target farmers and is particularly thankful for making translations that will enable a wider range of farmers’ access vital information on the food crops.

 “The materials will also empower farmers with knowledge that they can use as they engage in their various farming activities,” says Mr. Sondashi.

-And Principal Food and Nutrition Officer Nancy Chella is of the view that the provision of the books and manuals will help in scaling up the farmers food production and also improve their nutritional status.
+And Principal Food and Nutrition Officer Nancy Chella is of the view that the provision of the books will help in scaling up the farmers food production and also improve their nutritional status.

-Such an initiative is a milestone effort intended to improve smallholder farmers’ food production and nutrition.
+Such an initiative is a milestone effort meant to improve smallholder farmers’ food production and nutrition.
 While GIZ has made tremendous headways in supporting and contributing towards food security, what is required is for more stakeholders to take a proactive approach in supplementing government, GIZ and other collaborating stakeholders efforts already involved in enhancing food security.
 Such an approach will result in concerted efforts leading to increased food production and nutrition among smallholder farmers.

 Clearly, government has put in place policies meant to facilitate increasing food production of smallholder farmers but policies alone are not adequate without support.
 As a consequence, GIZ’s support towards smallholder farmers through the provision of materials will ensure an increased knowledge base in the type of crops grown and also increased food production and nutrition as enshrined in the national development plans, which is a roadmap the country strives to achieve.